‘Sports Illustrated’ Bombshell Brooks Nader Reveals Her Chipped Front Tooth On Instagram

 “Happened 1 hour after wrap,” noted the model in the captions of the first story, which was geotagged at the Miami International Airport.

 She smiled in the photo, revealing that she was missing a chunk out of her front, right tooth.
-She didn’t go into details about how she happened to chip her tooth, but the photoshoot she was referring to is likely the holiday-related shoot she shared in her stories.
-The stunner shared clips of her behind-the-scenes, as she rocked a cleavage-baring red dress.
+She didn’t go into detail about how she happened to chip her tooth, but the photoshoot she was referring to is likely the holiday-related shoot she shared in her stories.
+The stunner shared behind-the-scenes clips, as she rocked a cleavage-baring red dress.
 She also focused on showing off the dazzling diamond jewelry that she sported for the gig.

 At any rate, she shared another photo of an older man sitting next to her at a bar.
 She glanced at her as she took the photo.